For most Internet users, Google is the go-to search engine when it’s time to answer life’s toughest question: What’s for dinner?

 Now that many businesses own a website and have a good grasp of how SEO works, the World Wide Web is now oversaturated with information.
 Pair this fact with Google cracking down on websites that stuff their content with keywords.

 Don’t get discouraged, though.
 Instead, let this inspire you to work harder on creating high-quality content.
-SEO plays a significant role when it comes to lead generation, and online users are more inclined to rely on organic search.
+SEO plays a significant role when it comes to lead generation, and online users are more inclined to rely on finding things organically.

-This, on the other hand, is all about users clicking an ad or sponsored listing a brand paid for to appear at the top of search results.
+This, on the other hand, is all about users clicking an ad or sponsored listing a brand paid for to appear at the top of the results page.

-Even though it clearly says “Ads,” these paid search results fit perfectly and less noticeable.
+Even though it clearly says “Ads,” these paid results fit perfectly and less noticeable.

 In recent years, this strategy has grown in popularity and is more competitive.
 Paid search lets you skip the wait of your SEO to gain momentum.
 Your page appears instantly on Google.

 Google AdWords is the leading pay-per-click (PPC) ad program.
 Around 70% of Google’s profits come from AdWords.
-Businesses bid on keywords for their ads to appear on Google’s search results.
+Businesses bid on keywords for their ads to appear on Google’s results page.
 You only pay when a user clicks your ad.

-So, is organic search more preferable than paid search?
-It takes about half a year to see the fruits of your organic search strategy, but paid search provides results immediately.
+So, is organic search more preferable than paid ones?
+It takes about half a year to see the fruits of your organic search strategy, but paid ads provides results immediately.

-If you’re measuring the pros and cons of organic and paid search, talk it out with your team and define your strategy, timeline, and budget.
+If you’re measuring their pros and cons, talk it out with your team and define your strategy, timeline, and budget.

 Looking for instant results?
-Paid search is the way to go.
-Want a more cost-effective?
-Organic search is the winner.
+Paying for ads is the way to go.
+Want a more cost-effective strategy?
+Go organic!
 Have the time and money to try both?
 Then make organic and paid search work for your business.

 Need help understanding what suits your business’ needs better?
 We have your back.
 Send us a message, and we’ll talk about how we can guide you in the right direction.